 Be prepared by having a line of credit at your disposal so that you can meet both challenges and opportunities head-on and come out on the other side stronger than ever.

-When shopping for a business line of credit, carefully consider the following:
+When shopping around, carefully consider the following:

 First think about how much money you actually want access to.